‘The Masked Singer’ Gets Early Season 3 Renewal With A Huge Post-Super Bowl Premiere

 While T-Pain took some convincing, Masked Singer judge Jenny McCarthy told Page Six she was all in when she heard the concept of the show, despite the fact that her agents told her to stay far away from it.

 McCarthy revealed that she watched the Korean version of The Masked Singer and immediately realized that it “checks all the boxes.”
-Jenny thought the show was weird enough to get viewers’ attention and the celebrity factor was a plus, and she also noted the show’s mystery factor and the fact that it can be watched with the entire family.
+Jenny thought the show was weird enough to get viewers’ attention and the celebrity factor was a plus.
+She also noted the show’s mystery factor and the fact that it can be watched with the entire family.

 The Masked Singer returns Wednesdays at 8 p.m. this fall on Fox.